BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 22:5 And Abraham said unto his young men, Abide ye here with the ass;
 and I and the lad will go yonder and worship, and come again to you.

+22:6 And Abraham took the wood of the burnt offering, and laid it upon Isaac his son; and he took the fire in his hand, and a knife; and they went both of them together.

+22:7 And Isaac spake unto Abraham his father, and said, My father: and he said, Here am I, my son.
+And he said, Behold the fire and the wood: but where is the lamb for a burnt offering?
+22:8 And Abraham said, My son, God will provide himself a lamb for a burnt offering: so they went both of them together.

 ## The Book of Psalms

 	Psalm 01